kimsQ/rc/docs/components/buttons.md

 preview: buttons
 title: Buttons
 group: components
-redirect_from: "/components/"
 ---

-Use Bootstrap's custom button styles for actions in forms, dialogs, and more.
+Use kimsQ RC's custom button styles for actions in forms, dialogs, and more.
 Includes support for a handful of contextual variations, sizes, states, and more.

 ## Contents